puppetlabs/puppet-docs/source/puppet/4.1/reference/services_apply.markdown

 ### Main Manifest

 Like the Puppet master application, Puppet apply uses its [settings][short_settings] (such as `basemodulepath`) and the configured [environments][] to locate the Puppet code and configuration data it will use when compiling a catalog.

 The one exception is the [main manifest][].
 Puppet apply always requires a single command line argument, which acts as its main manifest.
-It ignores the [default main manifest from an environment][env_main_manifest].
+It ignores the [main manifest from its environment][env_main_manifest].

 (Alternately, you can write a tiny main manifest directly on the command line, with the `-e` option.
 See [the puppet apply man page][man] for details.)